- 27th February, 2020 - One Day Seminar on Power and Non-power Application of Nuclear Technology

 |Chintu Sharma||TCS, Bangalore.|

-PDPU-INMM Student Chapter
+PDEU-INMM Student Chapter

-A dedicated group of students have been working on to foster, promote, and further the purposes and objectives of the PDPU-INMM.
+A dedicated group of students have been working on to foster, promote, and further the purposes and objectives of the PDEU-INMM.
 Those are to advance nuclear materials management, promote research in this field, establish standards, improve the qualifications and usefulness of those employed in this field, and increases and disseminates information of nuclear materials management.
 Although this chapter was initiated by an enterprising group of students in the department; the chapter has now expanded and involves students of many Departments and batches.

 - Institute of Materials Management (INMM), USA encourages advancement of research in the field of nuclear materials management, accelerating the improvement of the qualification & knowledge creation and dissemination through meetings, reports, papers, discussions, and publication and all the possible means.